Lydia (band): Run Wild

 On August 7, 2015, Lydia announced the release date, cover art, and first single from their upcoming fifth LP, which was released on September 18, 2015.
 The first single is titled "Past Life", and is available for streaming through the band's SoundCloud account.
 Pre-orders for the new album were made available in various formats including vinyl and CD.
 Leighton Antelman stated in an article featured on Alternative Press that the new album would be "a little darker" than their last release, 2013's Devil.
 The forthcoming album, titled Run Wild, will coincide with a 30-date tour alongside Turnover and Seahaven.
 For Run Wild, the band worked with two producers—Colby Wedgeworth and Copeland's Aaron Marsh—and vocalist Leighton Antelman explained via press release, "This was the first time for us using two producers.
 We simply felt like the more the merrier.
 When ideas start pouring out and bouncing around the room something special happens there."

 On August 21, 2015, the band released their second single from Run Wild, titled "Late Nights" through their website.
 The track was made available for streaming and free download.

 Liquor

 On March 8, 2018, Lydia announced the release date, track listing, cover art, and first single from Liquor, their sixth LP.
 The first single is titled "Goodside".
 Pre-orders for the album were made available in various formats including vinyl and CD.
 "Goodside" was made available for purchase on March 9, 2018.

 I Was Someone Else

 On October 30, 2020, Lydia announced their new album I Was Someone Else would be released on November 20, 2020.

 This December (A Favorite of my Dreams)

-On December 18, 2020, Lydia released their new album, 'This December (A Favorite of my Dreams).
+On December 18, 2020, Lydia released their new album, 'This December (A Favorite of my Dreams)'.
 This album is a complete re-imagining of their 2005 debut album.
 Maria Sais De Sicilia reappears on this album.

+Illuminate (She Saved Me)

+On June 27, 2025, Lydia released their new album, 'Illuminate (She Saved Me)'.
+This album is a complete re-imagining of their 2008 sophomore album.
+Mindy White reappears on this album.